-An unfortunate consequence of the exponential ascent of the Large Language Models (LLM), influencing all aspects of content creation, has been an increased propagation of synthetic texts across the internet.
-This has raised significant doubts for content authenticity and copyright infringement over multiple domains \citep{w1,w2,w3,w4,w5,w6,w7,w8}, indicating an urgent need to distinguish human authorship from machine generation. ``Watermarking methods'' have been proposed \citep{w1-1, w1-2}, and widely adopted \citep{w1-3, w1-4} as a detection mechanism, embedding statistical signals into LLM-generated tokens that remain largely un-noticeable without additional information.
-The key insight into the watermark-based detection schemes is the use of the underlying randomness of LLM-generated outputs by incorporating pseudo-randomness into the text-generation process.
+Such concerns were initially addressed by attempting to identify LLM-generated texts via specific patterns or properties of the said texts, such as cross-entropy or perplexity \citep{mitchell2023detectgpt, zerogpt2024, radvand2025zero}.
+However, the shortcomings of this approach have become increasingly evident as more and more language models gain the ability to mimic the quirks of a human-generated text.
+Open-access, publicly funded large language models have been conceptualized as another alternative, mitigating strategy \citep{akiki2022bigscience, workshop2022bloom, shrestha2023building, li2023starcoder, ustun2024aya}.
+In a different direction, and probably most relevant with regards to fraud detection in education, ``Watermarking methods'' have been proposed \citep{w1-1, w1-2}, and widely adopted \citep{w1-3, w1-4} as a detection mechanism.
+Watermarking schemes primarily exploit the tokenization structure of large language models.
+In principle, given a sequence of tokens $\omega_1 \ldots \omega_{t-1}$, the LLM generates $\omega_t$ from a multinomial distribution $\IP_t$ over the dictionary $\mathcal{W}$, where $\IP_t$, the \textit{Next Token Distribution} (NTP) is allowed to depend on previous tokens $\omega_1, \ldots, \omega_{t-1}$.
+Then, watermarking is used to embed statistical signals into LLM-generated tokens, which remain largely unnoticeable without additional information.
+The key insight behind watermark-based detection schemes is the use of the underlying randomness of LLM-generated outputs by incorporating pseudo-randomness into the text-generation process.
 When a third-party user publishes text potentially containing LLM-generated outputs with watermarks, the coupling between the LLM-generated text and the pseudo-random numbers serves as a signal that can be used for detecting the watermark.
-The knowledge of these pseudo-random numbers is imperative for the detection mechanism to work, making the effect of watermarking un-traceable for general users, who usually do not have access to such ``keys''.
+Crucially, the properties of watermarks allow the user to detect machine-generated texts without requiring knowledge of any particular properties of the text or the LLM.
+For example, it is conceivable that the academic institution penalizing LLM-generated texts may gain access to the pseudo-random numbers from the particular LLM they deploy in their network system used by the students.
+We emphasize that the knowledge of these pseudo-random numbers is imperative for the detection mechanism to work, making the effect of watermarking untraceable to general users, who usually do not have access to such ``keys''.